AI-Matrix

 s8 = s8 - (s1 * 1 + s2 * 7 + s3 * 21);

-So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 = 4, 10, 20, 35.
+So then s4 is 1, 1+3, 1+3+6, 1+3+6+10, 1+3+6+10+15, 1+3+6+10+15+21 = 4, 10, 20, 35 which are the added lines of the cubes.

 var data = []; var end = 8; var start = 7; var per1 = 3; var per2 = 1; var per3 = -9; var per4 = 12; var per5 = 13; for( var i1 = 0; i1 < end; i1++ ) { data[i1] = start; for( var i2 = 0; i2 < i1; i2++ ) { data[i1] += per1; for( var i3 = 0; i3 < i2; i3++ ) { data[i1] += per2; for( var i4 = 0; i4 < i3; i4++ ) { data[i1] += per3; for( var i5 = 0; i5 < i4; i5++ ) { data[i1] += per4; for( var i6 = 0; i6 < i5; i6++ ) { data[i1] += per5; } } } } } } console.log(data); var s1 = data[0], s2 = data[1], s3 = data[2], s4 = data[3], s5 = data[4], s6 = data[5], s7 = data[6], s8 = data[7]; //Each per value per dimensional iteration. var o = []; o[0] = s1 * 1; o[1] = s2 - (o[0] * 1); o[2] = s3 - (o[0] * 1 + o[1] * 2); o[3] = s4 - (o[0] * 1 + o[1] * 3 + o[2] * 3); o[4] = s5 - (o[0] * 1 + o[1] * 4 + o[2] * 6 + o[3] * 4); o[5] = s6 - (o[0] * 1 + o[1] * 5 + o[2] * 10 + o[3] * 10 + o[4] * 5); o[6] = s7 - (o[0] * 1 + o[1] * 6 + o[2] * 15 + o[3] * 20 + o[4] * 15 + o[5] * 6); o[7] = s8 - (o[0] * 1 + o[1] * 7 + o[2] * 21 + o[3] * 35 + o[4] * 35 + o[5] * 21 + o[6] * 7); console.log("Decoded per Value = " + o + "");